purescript/purescript-control/README.md

 duplicate :: forall a w.
 (Extend w) => w a -> w (w a)
 ```

-Duplicate a comonadic context
+Duplicate a comonadic context.

-`duplicate` is dual to `join`.
+`duplicate` is dual to `Control.Bind.join`.

 ## Module Control.Functor

-This module defines helper functions for working with `Functor` instances
+This module defines helper functions for working with `Functor` instances.

 #### `(<$)`